 Police say there were no injuries and the property damage assessment is pending.

 Klassen, who was arrested on the accident scene, is facing multiple charges linked to driving under the influence; his blood alcohol levels exceeded 80 milligrams at the time of his arrest, while charges for dangerous operation of a motor vehicle and failure to remain at the scene were also applied.

 Car accidents that result from DUI, or driving under the influence, can be some of the most serious for all involved.
 Driving drunk is not only illegal but it poses and extreme danger to every person who shares the road with the intoxicated motorist.

 If you or someone you love was hit by a drunk driver, you have a right to seek justice and compensation for what was taken from you.

-Contact Greg Monforton & Partners today, our DUI injury lawyers can help you take the first steps toward justice.
+Contact a Windsor personal injury lawyer from Greg Monforton & Partners today.
+Our injury lawyers can help you take the first steps toward justice.

 Fill out our free case evaluation form to get started or call our firm at (866) 320-4770.